schrodervictor/energy-db/README.md

 ## Releases

+* 0.0.3:
+  * adds support to update and replace operations
+  * new structure for unit tests folder
+  * better code organization
+  * EnergyQuery is now EnergyQueryFactory
+  * insert queries now uses EnergyQueryFactory as well

+* 0.0.2:
+  * bugfix with new dynamo-doc version

+* 0.0.1
-* 0.0.1 Initial alpha release
+  * Initial alpha release
+  * support to query, insert and delete operations